Learn French with radio, and suddenly you’re surrounded by the real language.

 France Inter offers a host of podcasts in addition to its web radio station, which intermingles classic and modern music as well as talk stories, often intertwining news and culture.
 This can help you better your listening comprehension, particularly when it comes to complex topics.

-If you’d rather your music be interspersed with jokes, try Rire et Chansons.
+If you’d rather your music be interspersed with jokes as you learn French with radio, try Rire et Chansons.
 Humor is famously one of the toughest things to integrate in a foreign language, so don’t worry if you feel a bit lost at the beginning.

 Soon enough, you’ll be picking up on some of the jokes that the comedians on this station tell.
 Bear in mind that much of French humor is based on references to general culture and word play, so listening to France Inter may help you understand this station even better!